sfigg/commercialization-public/docset/manufacture/desktop/adk-offline-Install.md

 # Install the Windows ADK Offline

 To install the Windows ADK on a PC that does not have Internet access, first download the installer files on a PC that has internet access.
-Next, you copy the installer files to a location that is accessible to the offline computer.
-Then you can run ADKSetup.exe using either the GUI or the command line.
+Next, copy the installer files to a location that is accessible to the offline computer.
+Then run ADKSetup.exe using either the GUI or the command line.

-## To install the Windows ADK on an offline computer by using the GUI
+## To install the Windows ADK on an offline computer using the GUI
 1. On a PC that has Internet access, run Windows ADK Setup from this [Microsoft website](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit).
 2. Select **Download the Assessment and Deployment Kit for installation on a separate computer.**
 3. In the **Download Path** box, specify the location where you want to download the files, and then click **Next**.